dougeby/IntuneDocs/intune/reports-ref-devices.md

 | APNSCertificateExpired           | Apple devices cannot be managed with an expired Apple MDM push certificate.                                                                                                                            |
 ## ownerTypes

-The **enrollmentTypes** entity indicates whether a device is corporate, personally owned, or unknown.
+The **enrollmentType** entity indicates whether a device is corporate, personally owned, or unknown.

 | Property  | Description | Example |
 |---------|------------|--------|